 We recommend having comprehensive car insurance for vehicles, trailers, boats, RV’s, and other items on wheels.
 If you have insurance coverage, your item should be covered in one of our hosts’s locations.
 If you are storing items such as furniture, collectibles, business products, household goods, or the like, we recommend having renter’s insurance or collectibles insurance.
 The type of insurance will vary based on the types of times you are storing.
 Hosts are not liable for damages not directly caused by the host, themselves, If you have questions about your items, we recommend contacting your insurance agent to confirm your coverage.
 PeerStorage does not currently provide insurance for purchase.
 If you believe your items have been damaged and you need to file an insurance claim, please contact PeerStorage immediately at [email protected] or file a claim.

-How do I make money as a Storage host?
+How do I make money as a host?

-List your unused space on our marketplace and provide your banking information, Paypal, or Stripe accounts.
-Renters will be able to pay for the rental in full or as month-to-month payments.
-Funds paid by renters will be held in our service until the host requests a payout which is located in your Dashboard Profile under “Payment Method”.
-To receive a payout, hosts must set up and connect their Stripe account, or bank account information where payments can be automatically deposited.
+Funds paid by renters will be held in our service until the first payout on the first day of the second billing period.
+To receive a payout, hosts must set up and connect their Stripe account where payments can be automatically deposited.
 All banking and credit/debit card information is stored securely by our service and not used for any other purpose.
 Once a listing is reserved and the renter has paid, the host will receive the first payout on the first day of your second billing period.

-As a Storage host, what am I liable for?
+As a host, what am I liable for?

-Storage hosts are not liable for any damage that may occur to the Renters items unless the Storage host directly caused the damage.
-Storage hosts are liable for providing a clean, safe, and secure lockable space approved by the Renter.
+Hosts are not liable for any damage that may occur to the Renters items unless the host directly caused the damage.
+Hosts are liable for providing a clean, safe, and secure lockable space approved by the renter.
 Please visit our Terms & Conditions page for further clarification on liability.

-As a Storage host, do I pay to rent out my space?
+As a host, do I pay to rent out my space?

-Can Storage hosts see or know the items being stored prior to reservation?
+Can hosts see or know the items being stored prior to reservation?

-Storage hosts are encouraged to request what is being stored ahead of the move-in date.
-Use PeerStorage’s messaging system to communicate with Renters to provide a list of items that they need to store.
-The Renter may choose to not show the Storage host the particular items, but Storage hosts can assure that all items being stored must abide by our Terms & Conditions.
-Storage hosts may also show the space to the Renter to determine if it fits their needs as a storage space.
+Hosts are encouraged to request what is being stored ahead of the move-in date.
+Use PeerStorage’s messaging system to communicate with renters to provide a list of items that they need to store.
+The renter may choose to not show the host the particular items, but hosts can assure that all items being stored must abide by our Terms & Conditions.
+Hosts may also show the space to the renter to determine if it fits their needs as a storage space.